Ruše Latin School

 Religious plays in Ruše HOC ANNO (in this year) 1680, a theatre stage was made from various greenery in the cemetery, on which, in the afternoon hours, on September 14, local actors staged a play for the first time in honour of the mighty protector of Ruše, Mary. (record in the Ruška Cerkvena Kronika, 53b)

 Religious plays were closely connected with the Latin school (which existed here from 1645 to 1760) and were first introduced during the period when that school reached its peak.
 They were organized by Luka Jamnik, pastor and headmaster of this school at the time.
 After his death, these games were continued by his successors for almost half a century.
-They usually ended the school year with them.
-In all probability, the performances had the character of Jesuit school plays, but it is also possible that they were modelled on Benedictine school plays.
-The games were mainly intended for pilgrims, who at that time came to Ruše in large numbers, especially on the so-called Ruška Sobota or Sunday, i.e. the first Sunday after Little Šmarno (holiday on September 8), when the name of the Virgin Mary was celebrated.
-The content of these games was mostly chosen to celebrate the Virgin Mary, the Mother of God.
-The text of these plays was probably Latin (as an exercise in Latin for the students of this school).
-There is no doubt, however, that passages in the Slovenian vernacular were inserted into this Latin text, especially in comic scenes.
-In the Latin school, in addition to German, the Slovenian language was also introduced, at least in the first grade.
+Typically, they marked the end of the school year.
+The performances were likely modeled after Jesuit school plays, and it is also possible that they were inspired by Benedictine school plays.
+The plays were primarily intended for pilgrims who came to Ruše in large numbers during this time, especially on the so-called Ruše Saturday or Sunday, i.e., the first Sunday after Little Marian (Feast of the Nativity of the Virgin Mary on September 8), celebrating the Virgin Mary name.
+The content of these plays was mostly selected to honor the Virgin Mary.
+The text of these plays was probably in Latin (as a Latin exercise for the students of the school).
+Undoubtedly, however, excerpts in the Slovenian vernacular were inserted into the Latin text, especially in the comedic scenes.
+In addition to German, Slovenian was introduced at the Latin school, at least in the first grade.

-In the 1700s, a chronicler wrote about a song that was recited on stage in German on Sunday, when the anniversary of the dedication of the church was celebrated.
-On Ruška Nedelja, this song was repeated in Slovenian in front of a large number of people.
+For the year 1700, the chronicler reports about a certain poem that was recited in German on the stage on the Sunday when the anniversary of the church's consecration was celebrated.
+On Ruše Saturday, this poem was repeated in Slovenian in front of a very large audience.

 Accessibility